 In a small dish, place the flour.

 Dip each piece of meat into the flour and coat all sides.
 Dust off excess flour.

 Drop each piece of meat into the pot with melted butter and oil.
 Raise the heat to medium heat and cook the meat to brown all sides, about 5 to 7 minutes.

 Pour in the red wine and simmer on low heat for 2 minutes, allowing the wine to reduce a little.

-Then add all the vegetables, seasonings, herbs and beef stock and raise the heat.
+Then add all the vegetables, seasonings, herbs and beef stock.
+Raise the heat to medium-high.

 Bring to a low boil, then lower the heat to low, and simmer for about 45 minutes, uncovered.